“I love acting. It is so much more real than life.”—Oscar Wilde

-GALECA: The Society of LGBTQ Entertainment Critics, home of the annual Dorian Awards, is currently comprised of approximately 190 professional (as in paid — and not just with respect) journalists who write on television and film for legitimate media outlets in the U.S., Canada and the U.K.
+GALECA: The Society of LGBTQ Entertainment Critics, home of the annual Dorian Awards, consists of hundreds of professional—as in paid, and not just with respect!—journalists who write on television and film for reputable media outlets in the U.S., Canada, Australia and the U.K.

-Note: GALECA was originally an acronym for “Gay and Lesbian Entertainment Critics Association,” but in 2017 we changed our “tagline” to underscore our inclusivity.
-Most GALECA members identify as a member of the LGBTQ-munity, be they lesbian, gay, bisexual, transgender or queer, though we happily include demonstrably committed ally journalists in our ranks as well.
+Formed in 2009 as the Gay and Lesbian Entertainment Critics Association, in 2017 GALECA revised its name to better reflect our group’s inclusivity.
+Most members count themselves as a member of the LGBTQ-munity, be they lesbian, gay, bisexual, transgender or queer.
+We also include demonstrably committed ally journalists in our ranks.

 To champion the art of witty, wise and historically knowledgeable film and TV criticism and entertainment journalism.

-GALECA, a tax-exempt 501 (c) (6) nonprofit, is guided by a seven-member Board of Directors who, along with our general membership, determines its policies, priorities and fiscal accountability.
+GALECA, a tax-exempt 501 (c) (6) nonprofit, is guided by a seven-member Board of Directors and an Executive Director, all volunteers.
+They, with input from the general membership, determine GALECA’s policies, priorities and fiscal accountability.

 GALECA members vote on the Dorian Awards in a purely democratic fashion.
 All members are encouraged to vote their top three choices per category in the nominating round, then their sole choice per category in the final round.